FantomMenaceDAO/MIPs/README.md

 There is a 500 USDC bounty for proposing a MIP that reaches the Implemented phase.

 ## MIP Statuses
-Draft - The initial state of a new MIP before the Council and core contributors have assessed it.
+- `Draft` - The initial state of a new MIP before the Council and core contributors have assessed it.
-Feasibility - a MIP that is being assessed for feasibility by assigned / core contributors / owners PendingVote - a MIP that is awaiting a vote
+- `CheckFeasibility` - a MIP that is being assessed for feasibility by assigned / core contributors / owners
+- `PendingVote` - a MIP that is awaiting a vote
-InVoting - a MIP that is voting
+- `InVoting` - a MIP that is voting
-Approved - a MIP that has successfully reached a vote in favour.
+- `Approved` - a MIP that has successfully reached a vote in favour.
-Rejected - a MIP that has failed to reach a vote in favour.
+- `Rejected` - a MIP that has failed to reach a vote in favour.
-Implemented - a MIP that has been released executed
+- `Implemented` - a MIP that has been released executed